-- Opioid overdose deaths escalated mostly from counterfeit heroin and Fentanyl laced drugs. - The prescribing of opioids has dropped every year since 2012 and is at a 10 year low - and yet drug overdose deaths have skyrocketed. - Approximately 107,000 patients are hospitalized annually for gastrointestinal (GI) complications caused by Nonsteroidal Anti-Inflammatory Drug (NSAID) ranging from over the counter Aspirin and Ibuprofen to a whole host of prescription brands: celecoxib, diclofenac, indomethacin.
-At least 16,500 NSAID related deaths occur each year among arthritis patients alone.
+- Opioid overdose deaths escaladed mostly from illicit heroin and Fentanyl laced drugs. - The prescribing of opioids has dropped every year since 2012 and is at 10 year low - and yet drug overdose deaths have skyrocketed. - Approximately 107,000 patients are hospitalized annually for gastrointestinal (GI) complications caused by Nonsteroidal Anti-Inflammatory Drug (NSAID) ranging from over the counter Aspirin and Ibuprofen to a whole host of prescription brands: celecoxib, diclofenac, indomethacin.
+At least 16,500 NSAID related deaths occur each year among arthritis patients alone. - In 2016 out of 63,632 drug overdose deaths 15,469 were related to heroin 19,413 to synthetic opioids including Fentanyl, 14,487 to semi syn- thetic opioids including prescription opioids, and less than deaths related to over the counter NSAID medication.
+Further CDC data analysis determined that the deaths involving prescription opioids were close to 2,500.

-We desperately need your voice, your empathy, and your compassion.
+We desperately need your voice, your empathy and your compassion.